PaimaStudios/paima-game-templates/nft-lvlup/frontend-nft-sale/README.md

 npm run dev
 ```

-This command executes two tasks:

-1. `npm run gen-abi-types`: This task generates types used for interaction with the contract, from the JSON files located in the `./src/abis` directory using the TypeChain library.

-2. `vite`: This command starts the development server using Vite.
+This command starts the development server using Vite.

 The app should open in your default browser, or you can access it at `http://localhost:3000` if it doesn't open automatically.